baogegeJiang/baogege.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to baogegeJiang's Pages

-You can use the [editor on GitHub](https://github.com/baogegeJiang/baogege.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+My name is Jiang Yiran.
+And my nick name is baogege.
+So it's why the page named baogegeJiang.

+I'm a master student in Peking Unversity majoring in geophysics.

+You can contact me var email: baogege@pku.edu.cn

+I would like to share some research code there.
+Some of them have already been down.
+Most of them is on going.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.